Eman8618/CreatingAnAPIwithPostgresSql-Express/README.md

 #### This project is created with the assistance of the starter project and contents of lessons that are
 #### provided from Udacity.
 I organized the routes and models as functions according to live
 #### sessions from our leader
 store have customer credentail to user to can add or update or delete any of products , and orders so if the user doesn't have credential id then he cannot have permission for create ,update ,delete .
+For order it can be created first then adding new products for active order only
 Also user password have been hashed by pepper bcrypt libary and using jwt token for verify it

+## Port, at which database server : 5432 and express backend server is running on port : 3000

 ## For install packages that is used
 #####    npm install
 ## Scripts for run the project